 Every product lifecycle has similar stages:

-Across our portfolio we’ve worked in various industries (healthcare, procurement, education, etc) with different go-to-market approaches (B2B, B2C, platform plays, ..).
+Across our portfolio we’ve worked in multiple industries (healthcare, procurement, education, a.o.) with various go-to-market approaches (B2B, B2C, platform plays, ..).
 We carry all learnings from the past 8 years with us in any new trajectory we initiate.

 You have all cards stacked against you when initiating a new product development trajectory.
 Relying on a refined methodology is the best assurance to a favorable outcome.
 It's a base assumption that the product and business model will heavily evolve over time.
 A short delivery horizon and a flexible roadmap are key.